-6.1 Written Examination (20 Marks):
+6.1 Written Examination

+(20 Marks)

 Each student will be graded by the subject teacher(s).
 Three sessional tests will be conducted for each paper.
-Each test carries a maximum of 20 marks and the average of best two tests will be conisidered.
+Each test carries a maximum of 20 marks and the average of best two tests will be considered.
 However, in the case of students who miss the tests for any valid reason with prior permission from the subject teacher(s) and the Principal, they may be granted special permission to write the sessional test before the commencement of semester examinations.

-6.2 Assignment (5 Marks):
+6.2 Assignment and Attendance

+(5 Marks each)

-The students will be given 5 marks for assignments.
-This may be in the form of Seminars, Projects, Written Materials, Records, etc., A student should submit a minimum of two assignments for each course.
+The students will be given 5 marks for assignments and attendance.
+The assignment may be in the form of Seminars, Projects, Written Materials, Records, etc., A student should submit a minimum of two assignments for each course and they should attend all the classes regularly.
+The average of assignment and attendance marks will be taken.
+(10/2 = 5 Marks)

-6.3 Pre Semester (75 Marks):
+6.3 Pre Semester (75 Marks)

 The Pre Semester examinations will be held at the end of each semester before the final semester examinations, covering all portions and 75 marks are awarded for this examination.
 Each paper will be evaluated for 75 marks and this will be converted into 25 marks.
 All the examination will be conducted by the Controller of Examinations.
-The dated and test portions will be intimated in advance by staff concerned.
-There are no minimum marks for passing in both internal and external examinations.
-However, the minimum for passing in each paper is 50% combining internal and external marks.
+The date and test portions will be intimated in advance by staff concerned.
+Minimum for passing in each paper student must get 50% marks both in internal (13) and external (38) examinations.
+And, also the minimum for passing in each paper is 50% combining internal and external marks.
 A student who fails in anyone or more papers in the semester examination, will be permitted to rewrite the paper or papers in the subsequent semester examinations.

-First sessional test = 20 Marks Second sessional test = 20 Marks Third sessional test = 20 Marks

-Average of the best two tests = 20 Marks
+20 Marks First sessional test 20 Marks Second sessional test =20 Marks Third sessional test = 20 Marks Average of the best two tests = 5 Marks Assignment & Attendance 25 Marks Pre Semester converted to 25 =50/2 Total 25 Marks Internal =

-Assignment = 5 Marks

-Pre Semester converted to 25 = 25 Marks

-Total = 50/2

-Internal = 20 Marks

-5 Marks

-25 Marks